daniel-furman/Furman-and-Goldsby/README.md

 ---

-Python dependencies are listed in a `requirements-py.txt` file, including the library version numbers.
+Python dependencies are listed in a `requirements.txt` file, including the library version numbers.
 You can replicate the environment your codebase needs by using virtualenv:

 ```
 # This creates the virtual environment